Whale-Finance-Blockchain/whale-finance/README.md

 - Importance and benefits of decentralized asset management.
 - Insights on security and auditability features of the platform.

+### Traditional

 ![Project Logo](./frontend/src/assets/traditional_am.png)

+- **Distributor & Fund:** The distributor acts as a bridge between the fund and potential investors, marketing and selling the fund's financial products.
+Through collaborations and agreements, distributors help expand the fund's reach and increase its assets under management, enhancing the fund's visibility and accessibility.

+- **Exchange & Fund:** Exchanges serve as vital platforms where funds can actively participate in trading activities, acquiring or disposing of assets as per their investment strategies.
+They facilitate a transparent environment where funds can execute trades based on real-time market conditions, thus helping in the price discovery process and achieving investment objectives.

+- **Custodian & Fund:** Custodians play a pivotal role in safeguarding the assets of the fund, ensuring that they are held securely and are not susceptible to theft or loss.
+Apart from asset safekeeping, they also assist in transaction settlements and administrative services, thus ensuring smooth operational flow and compliance with regulatory requirements.

 ![Project Logo](./frontend/src/assets/descentralized_am.png)